Equipment Calibration: The What’s, Why’s, and How’s

 Many of us have slipped up while baking chocolate chip cookies — too much butter caused the cookie texture to be too soft.
 If we don’t know precisely how much butter we added, how can we adjust?

 This can be massively important in food and drug manufacturing, where imprecision can cause health risks to consumers.
+Similarly, calibration should be a regular part of your CNC machine maintenance to ensure they stay as precise as they need to be.

 Another way that calibration can affect your operation is through process control.